javicar31/PiSigns/README.md

 Uses OpenCV and CVZone Libraries.

-To run - open terminal and type: source myenv/bin/activate on the virtual enviroment type: Python3 "FILENAME.py" (replace "FILENAME" with the name of the file)
+To run - open terminal and type: source myenv/bin/activate

+On the terminals virtual enviroment type: Python3 "FILENAME.py" (replace "FILENAME" with the name of the file)

 Python file needs to be stored in /home/YOURUSER (replace "YOURUSER" with your username)